jetbrains-academy/rustlings-course/Common Programming Concepts/Variables/Introduce Variable Refactoring/task.md

 %IDE_NAME% has a handy functionality called **"Introduce Variable Refactoring"**, which allows you to quickly do this.

-Select any occurrence of `1993` and then either press &shortcut:IntroduceVariable; or choose *Refactor&rarr;Introduce Variable...* from the right-click menu.
+Select any occurrence of `1993` and then either press &shortcut:IntroduceVariable; or choose *Refactor -> Introduce Variable...* from the right-click menu.

-*Note*: you can also use &shortcut:IntroduceConstant; or *Refactor&rarr;Introduce Constant...* from the right-click menu to create constants.
+*Note*: you can also use &shortcut:IntroduceConstant; or *Refactor -> Introduce Constant...* from the right-click menu to create constants.